chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 ### Margin Collapse

+- Margin collapse is a behavior in CSS where the top and bottom margins of adjacent elements collapse to the larger of the two margins, combining to form a single margin, instead of adding up to create separate margins.
+Left and right margins don't collapse.
 - An even bigger difference between margins and padding is that top and bottom margins "collapse" between `block` elements.
 - If you position two adjacent `block`'s one above the other, the margin between them isn't the sum of the bottom margin of the first and the top margin of the second.
 Instead, the margin collapses to the larger of the two margins in question.
 For instance, assume that we have the following HTML: